awqx/awqx.github.io/cv.md

 ---

 ## Curriculum Vitae
-*Updated on Jan 20, 2022.*
+*Updated on July 12, 2022.*

 ### Education
 **Harvard University** (Cambridge, MA.
 Class of 2023).
 A.B.
 Candidate, Statistics.
 Secondary: Linguistics.
 A complete list of classes is [here](classes.md).

+Named a Phi Beta Kappa scholar in Spring 2022.

 **Hathaway Brown High School** (Shaker Heights, OH.
 Class of 2019).
 Alumnae Scholar (highest GPA), Strnad Fellow, Virginia Osborne Charman Award in English, Saltzman Family Excellence in Science Research Award

 ### Research
 **Research Assistant at the Center for Communicable Disease Dynamics** (Aug 2021-).
 I conduct research on the genome of M. tuberculosis with Dr. Megan Murray and under the mentorship of Dr. Chuan-Chin Huan.
 I am currently working on a genome-wide analysis study (GWAS) to detect SNPs associated with worse outcome in a sample of TB patients from Peru.
+My summer research has been funded by HCRP.

 At the CCDD, I both conduct research and serve as Communications Assistant.
 See: *Work*.